 They are very healthy and should be eaten every day.
 They’re also very energy dense so if you eat as many as you like you’ll find yourself in bigger clothes pretty soon’ish.
 About one level cupped handful a day is right.
 Nuts and seeds give us healthy natural fats to support nerve and brain function, and a range of minerals including magnesium, zinc, calcium and phosphorus needed for bone development, immunity and energy production.
 They also provide fibre, again for that healthy gut and microbiome.
 We tend to include them with breakfast on our eatnaturally plans such as our hugely popular Cool Porridge.

-Side note: We had a dilemma representing the fruit against nuts and seeds on the pyramid.
-Really the nuts and seeds ought to appear above the fruit but we wanted to downplay the fruit very slightly as people tend to think of fruit as a ‘free food’ when it’s very much not (and nor is anything come to that)
+Side note: We had a dilemma representing the fruit against nuts and seeds on the healthy eating pyramid.
+Really the nuts and seeds ought to appear above the fruit but we wanted to downplay the fruit very slightly as people tend to think of fruit as a ‘free food’ when it’s very much not (and nor is anything come to that).

 How do you define ‘better’ fish, meat and poultry

 With animal proteins pay a little more, eat a little less.
 Go for sustainably produced, high welfare organic produce.
 Not only will you get better quality, tastier food but you’ll be reducing the suffering caused to animals and fish, and the environment, by factory farming.
 If you can get to a farmer’s market you can ask questions to the actual producer to be sure what you’re buying meets the above criteria.
 You can buy quality meat and fish online and freeze it or you can find a local butcher or fishmonger and know the source and welfare standards of your food.